Mattamorphic/Actions-PHP-Test/README.md

 print_r(Actions::convertCSVToJson($csv));
 ```

-When you `push` code to this repository the workflow that is triggered runs 3 GitHub actions:
+When you trigger a `pull_request` event on this repository the workflow that is triggered runs 3 GitHub actions:

 1. Analyse the code against PHP 7 best practices
 2. Sniff the code for PSR coding standards